microsoft/0xDeCA10B/demo/README.md

 There is a video example showing how to deploy <a href="https://aka.ms/0xDeCA10B-deploy" target="_blank">here</a>.

 ## Blockchain
+Models and data are stored on a local blockchain.

-Start the blockchain (Ganache) in one terminal.
+Start the blockchain (uses `ganache-cli`) in one terminal.
 Run:
 ```bash
 yarn blockchain